dchang0524/AlphaChicken/README.md

 AlphaChicken evaluates:

-Count of contested squares
+- Count of contested squares

-My distance to each
+- My distance to each

-Opponent’s distance
-→ Pushes toward controlling relevant “front lines.”
+- Opponent’s distance(which is equal or differs by 1, by definition) → Pushes toward controlling relevant “front lines.”

 ### 2.3 Contested Region Significance